 Immunizations (vaccines) help protect your baby against certain diseases.
 We recommend a hepatitis B vaccine for your baby before she leaves the hospital.
 This vaccine protects against hepatitis B, which can damage the liver, cause liver cancer, and lead to death.
 This vaccine is given in three doses.
 The last two doses are given at future well-child visits.

 Newborn Screening Tests

-Your newborn baby will have a hearing test before she leaves the hospital.
-Your baby will also get a number of tests called newborn screening tests.
-These tests are an important way to make sure your baby gets the best possible health care.
-We also recommend a hepatitis B vaccine before your baby goes home.
+Your newborn baby will have two screening tests before she leaves the hospital.
+The tests include the Washington State Newborn Screening and a hearing screening test.
+These tests are an important way to make sure your baby gets the best possible health care

 How We Test Your Baby

 A simple blood test (done by taking a few drops of blood from your baby's heel) gives you and your doctor information about your baby's health.